King of Wands

 Thutmose the Great

-Coupled with his ambition and drive that was evident from an early age, Thutmose III was a truly successful leader and well deserving of the title Great.
+His campaigns resulted in the zenith of Ancient Egypt: its largest territorial size, its greatest military force, and a continuation of the prosperity created by Hatshepsut.
+Coupled with the ambition and drive evident from his early age, Thutmose III was a truly successful leader, well deserving of the title Great.

 Description and Symbology

-On either side of the Pharaoh sits a sphinx.
-The Sphinx in ancient Egypt is a symbol of high royalty and the Sun god Horemakhet or ‘Horus of the Horizon’ which in turn represents the rising sun.
-For the King of Wands they symbolize the wide vision that the horizon represents coupled with the power and energy of the rising sun.
-This sets the Pharaoh out as a man of great vision and power.
+For the King of Wands, they symbolize the wide vision represented by the horizon, coupled with the power and energy of the rising sun.
+This marks the pharaoh as a man of unparalleled vision and power.

 The Pharaoh